About the institute

 TU Delft AgTech Institute aims to contribute to innovation in AgriFood technology.
 It will help to bring engineering knowledge and expertise to the technological challenges of the necessary transition in AgriFood.
 With support of five TU Delft faculties, and partners such as Rabobank, Innovation Quarter and the Dutch Topsectors Horticulture and Starting Material and Agrifood, the institute has the ambition to build a strong, coherent and complimentary research portfolio.
 Moreover, it builds on an already significant number of large research programs (4TU Plantenna, 4TU Pride & Prejudice, Flexcraft, Synergia) and an impressive resume of public-private partnerships with leading companies.
 In addition, the institute participates in various triple helix associations, through which ties will be strengthened with (local) governments, businesses and other knowledge institutions to give direction to collective and individual research, development and education agendas.
 Through this extensive network, the institute creates added value by acting both internally and externally as a point of contact for expertise in the AgriFood domain.

-The management team of TU Delft AgTech consists of a Scientific Director and Business Developer.
-This team is supported by an Academic Board, with representatives of more than 17 research departments within 5 faculties.
+The TU Delft AgTech team is led by the Scientific Director and the Business Developers.
+The team is supported by an Academic Board, with representatives of more than 17 research departments within 5 faculties.
 The management team is responsible for the business development and management of the institute:

 Liselotte de Vries